 Cloning smaller SSDs to larger SSDs not only helps users get more space to store data but also speeds up their computers.
 Compared with transferring files from a smaller SSD to a larger SSD by copying and pasting, cloning an SSD using specialist software saves loads of time and effort.

 Besides, the operating system and all the applications on the smaller SSD will be cloned across, so there’s no need for users to waste time in searching and reinstalling all their applications onto the larger SSD.
-As cloning smaller SSDs to larger SSDs has so many benefits, you may want to know how can clone your SSD to larger SSD for free!
+As cloning smaller SSDs to larger SSDs has so many benefits, you may want to know how to clone your SSD to a larger SSD for free!

 A handy freeware for SSD cloning in Windows 10

-AOMEI Backupper Standard Edition, the best free SSD cloning software on the market, can help you upgrade an SSD to a larger SSD in Windows 10 effortlessly.
+AOMEI Backupper Standard Edition, the best free SSD cloning software on the market, can help you upgrade to a larger SSD in Windows 10 effortlessly.
 Actually, it’s designed for all Windows PC operating systems.
 You can also use it to clone SSDs to larger SSDs in Windows 7, 8, etc. Following are the main features of AOMEI Backupper: